 - Pumpout facilities may collect a maximum of $5 per pumpout, however, ideally, they would be free.

 - Mobile stations mounted to a golf cart or hand truck.

 Funds are available to applicants whose facilities are located on navigable fresh or salt water bodies within the state of South Carolina who serve recreational vessels.
 Eligible participants can include both public and private operators of facilities such as boat ramps, marinas, and dock slips that provide public access.

 5. What is the process for receiving funds?

 South Carolina encourages an applicant to contact as many manufacturers of pumpout equipment as possible prior to them creating a proposal.
 We rely on the operators to assess their pumpout needs as they know their facilities and their clientele best.
 Once a determination has been made on the type of system that they would like to install, the operator submits a detailed proposal outlining the system and its associated costs, to include plumbing and electrical.
 Upon receipt of the proposal, the South Carolina Department of Natural Resources (SCDNR) staff performs a detailed review.
 Following this review, a contract is drafted, executed, and monies are earmarked for the specific project.
+Applicants must have an active DUNS Number and be register their business at SAM.gov.
 Upon the execution of the agreement, pumpout systems can then be ordered and installed.
 Once the installation is complete, a request for reimbursement is submitted along with the required documentation.

 6. What does the grant cover?